bstraehle/aws-api-lambda-dynamodb/README.md

 - Go to CloudFormation and delete application stack
 - Go to CloudWatch, log groups, select log group and delete
-- Go to S3 and delete bucket
+- Go to S3 and empty and delete bucket